Schell-Matthew/Exponential-Equation-Calculator/README.md

 How to download:
-Just do a simple "git clone https://github.com/TurboDynamics/Exponential-Equation-Calculator.git"
+Just do a simple "git clone https://github.com/TurboDynamics/Exponential-Equation-Calculator.git" in the terminal and you should be good to go

 How to run:
 Python 3+ required.
 Anything older will not work!!!